 When we aren’t thinking of day-to-day tasks, we are conjuring our stories and our characters, and manifesting our hopes and dreams.
 In essence, being a writer isn’t just what we do, it is who we are.

-The new world of self-publishing and digital publishers has meant more writers can share their work without having to hitch their ambitions to the traditional publishing process.
-I started as a self-published author, before entering mainstream publishing.
+The new world of self publishing and digital publishers has meant more writers can share their work without having to hitch their ambitions to the traditional publishing process.
+I started as a self-published author before entering mainstream publishing.
 From my time on both sides of the fence, I have learnt first-hand some of the pros and cons that can come with both.
+Let’s get into it!

-My writing journey began in 2010 when I wrote my first novel whilst experiencing agoraphobia, which served as a great way for me to leave the house (albeit imaginarily) and live vicariously through my characters.
+My writing journey began in 2010, when I wrote my first novel while experiencing agoraphobia, which served as a great way for me to leave the house (albeit imaginarily) and live vicariously through my characters.

 I didn’t think this book would see the light of day – I only shared it with those within my close circle.
 It was the novel that helped me learn the skills I needed and allowed me to commit to the course before embarking on the road to publication.